Back

 Biography

-Alexander Aksinin was a graphic artist and one of the brightest representatives of Lviv nonconformist culture.
-He was born on October 2, 1949 in Lviv in the family of a military cartographer and railroad official of the Lviv railway.
-Between 1963 and 1966, he received his art education at the evening art school in Lviv.
-Between 1967 and 1972, the artist continued his studies at the Ivan Fedorov Ukrainian Polygraphic Institute, where he specialized in Graphic Art.
-After graduation, Aksinin served in the Soviet Army, where he participated in the design of the exposition of the Military History Museum.
-Between 1974 and 1977, he worked as an art designer in an industrial design office.
-In 1977, he left the official service and began to work exclusively as a freelance artist.
-The apartment of Aksinin and his wife, the writer and artist Engelina (Gelya) Buriakovska (1944–1982), became one of the Lviv centers of informal art; first home exhibitions were held here.
-Alexander and Gelya were well acquainted with the representatives of the cultural underground of Moscow and Leningrad, in particular, with Dmitri Prigov, Viktor Krivulin, Ilya Kabakov, and others.
-They also had friendly relations with Baltic artists, first of all, with Tonis Vint, with whom Alexander developed a close rapport, and Polish ones.
-Since 1974, Aksinin participated in group exhibitions; in 1979, his first personal exhibition was organized in Tallinn with the assistance of the artist Tonis Vint.
-In the early 1980s, the poet Viktor Krivulin helped to arrange several of Aksinin's "kvartirnik" exhibitions in Leningrad and Moscow.
 On May 3, 1985, on his way back from Tallinn, Alexander Aksinin died in a plane crash over Zolochiv near Lviv.
-During his lifetime, the artist created 343 etchings, about 200 sheets of unique drawn graphics (drawings in watercolor, Indian ink, and gouache, including prints), as well as five paintings.
-27 volumes of the artist's diaries for the period from 1965 to 1985 contain more than 200 sketches and a large number of drawings-ideas; they are partially publicly available on the artist's personal website.
+During his lifetime, the artist created 343 etchings, about 200 sheets of uniquely drawn graphics (drawings in watercolour, Indian ink, and gouache, including prints), as well as five paintings.
+27 volumes of the artist's diaries for the period from 1965 to 1985 contain more than 200 sketches and a large number of drawings-ideas; they are partially publicly available on the artist's website.
 In 2015, Alexander Aksinin's etching series "Boskhiana" was included in the permanent exposition of the Jheronimus Bosch Art Center in Hertogenbosch, the Netherlands.
 The works are stored in the Lviv National Art Gallery, the Estonian Art Museum, and the National Art Museum of Ukraine.
-In 1981, Alexander Aksinin wrote his laconic autobiography for an article by Viktor Krivulin, in which he consciously contrasted his inner world with external events, combining the facts of his biography with his own artistic and metaphysical experience: “In 1949, a seemingly Russian man was born in the seemingly European city of Lviv.
+In 1981, Alexander Aksinin wrote his laconic autobiography for an article by Viktor Kryvulin, in which he consciously contrasted his inner world with external events, combining the facts of his biography with his own artistic and metaphysical experience: "In 1949, a seemingly russian man was born in the seemingly European city of Lviv.
 Orthodox Christian.
 In 1972 – received a diploma from the Polygraphic Institute in the field of Graphic Art.
 In 1977 – the first revelation with a concomitant sense of time.
 In 1981 – the second revelation with a concomitant sense of eternity.
 In 1979 – the first solo exhibition in Tallinn.
 In 1981 – the second one in Poland.
-That is all.”
+That is all."

 Object description

 Alexander Aksinin created Hexagram 52, Gèn (Keeping Still), as a birthday present to Yuriі Hittik.
-The author’s dedication saying "To Yurii L. Hittik / ♀ (symbol of Venus)" was placed in the second column of the lower text strip of the plate.
+The author's dedication, saying, "To Yurii L. Hittik / ♀ (symbol of Venus)", was placed in the second column of the lower text strip of the plate.
 Having made 10 imprints with the above dedication, the artist cut the lower part of the strip.
 So, the forthcoming etchings, including the one kept in Borys Voznytskyi Lviv National Art Gallery, were created using a cut plate without the final part of the text.

-Below the illustration, there is a text that contains Alexander Aksinin's interpretation of the six positions of Hexagram 52 from "I Ching" book: "concentration on the toes—favorable for eternal fortitude/ concentration in the calves—you will not save the one you follow/ stop in the hips—they move away from the lower back/ 52/ Gèn keeping still/ 4 / the fourth six—concentration in the torso/ stop in the neck—in speeches let there be perseverance/ strengthen the concentration—happiness".
+Below the illustration, there is a text that contains Alexander Aksinin's interpretation of the six positions of Hexagram 52 from "I Ching" book: "concentration on the toes—favourable for eternal fortitude/ concentration in the calves—you will not save the one you follow/ stop in the hips—they move away from the lower back/ 52/ Gèn keeping still/ 4 / the fourth six—concentration in the torso/ stop in the neck—in speeches let there be perseverance/ strengthen the concentration—happiness".